-Fennel and Grape Potato Salad: From The Healthy Epicurean, who wants to know if you’re up for a unique potato salad recipe?
+Fennel and Grape Potato Salad: Another from It’s a Veg World After All, who wants to know if you’re up for a unique potato salad recipe?
 If so, you’ll love this Yukon gold potato salad featuring grapes, fennel, and almonds in a tarragon dressing.

 Apple Fennel Slaw with Lemon Dressing: From Homegrown Happiness, a fennel slaw with crispy apple, sweet fennel bulb, and spring onions.
 Topped with pecans for added texture and tossed in a zingy lemon dressing, it makes a simple and refreshing side salad.